redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/vllm/ubuntu/README.md

 This guide crawls you through vLLM for two common model deployment scenarios:

-1. embedded inference microservices
+1. Embedded inference microservices
+1. Loading the models at runtime.
-1. decoupled model servers.
+1. Decoupled model servers.

 ---